 The restaurant is the #1 culinary destination in this frontier town of 2,000 souls, which has an incredibly diverse and impressive offer of roughly 25 restaurants and eateries, including plenty of fine dining, mainly due to the fact that many of the cruise-liner tourists and visiting top scientists have finer tastes and the extra dollar to spare.

 The truly special evening started with two flutes of nice bubbly (not included in the wine-pairing deal) and an amuse-bouche of smoked and cured bear meat (not the polar bear variety) on a bed of horse radish paste.
-The first course was pan-fried salmon fillet served with pea puree and a lovely ginger beurre blanc, that still contained tiny bits of this tasty root (we are ginger fanatics and blogged about it here).
+The first course was pan-fried salmon fillet served with pea puree and a lovely ginger beurre blanc, that still contained tiny bits of this tasty root.
 It was skilfully paired with a young, light, citric, fruity Alsatian Riesling.

-Our second course was one of the best borscht (and we’ve visited Russia!) we’ve had.
-It came with absolutely delicious little cubes of smoked, cured reindeer heart (which wasn’t at all tough and chewy like the ones we had had in Finland during a recent visit, but very soft), bits of apple, peanuts, and the obligatory sour cream.
+Our second course was one of the best borscht we’ve had (and we’ve been to Russia).
+It came with absolutely delicious little cubes of smoked, cured reindeer heart (which wasn’t at all tough and chewy like the one we had had in Finland during a recent visit, but very soft), bits of apple, peanuts, and the obligatory sour cream.
 We loved that they used only very little dill, as in our experience the taste of dill often overpowers the taste of the actual borscht.